sig-gis/SEPAL-CEO/docs/module-2.rst

   a.
 Name your layer.
 Try ‘Landsat 8 RGB.’
   b.
 Paste the link to your mosaic in GEE (see Part 2 in Exercise 2.2).
   c.
-Type in ‘red, blue, and green’ for bands.
+Type in ‘red,green,blue’ for bands.
+If you accidentally include spaces it will not show up in later steps.
   d.
 Use 0 and 3000 for min and max.
 You can alter these values slightly based on band min/max in the Landsat 8 satellite.

 9. Add your Earth Engine Asset mosaic, but type in ‘swir1,nir,red’ to get SWIR, NIR, and red bands.
 Use a min and max of 300 and 3200.